rasshiagarwala33/medical_project_9/README.md

 #How to run :---
 1) Clone this repository
 2) Then run pip install -r requirements.txt
-3) After that run pythoon app.py
+3) After that run python app.py